schoolofdevops/kubernetes-labguide/chapters/argo_multi_env_deploy.md

 ```

 You will see a new branch created on GitHub for this repository.
+Alternately, you could also create the branch from GitHub Web UI.

 Create another application, repeat the same configurations with the following changes,

   * Application Name: `vote-prod`
   * Project Name: `instavote`
-  * Sync Policy: `Manual`
+  * Sync Policy: `Automatic`
+  * Prune Resources: Checked
   * Repository: Same Repo
-  * Revision: `release`
+  * Revision: `release`  (Branches)
   * Path: `prod`
-  * Cluster URL: default
+  * Cluster URL: default from dropdown.
   * Namespace  : `prod`

 Create and Sync manually.